 Migraine Home Remedies: Cure Your Headache Naturally

 Migraines have been the bane of human existence since times immemorial.
 They are classified in the top 20 most debilitating illnesses, as per the WHO.
 When we talk about migraines, we usually mean a throbbing pain that localizes to one side of the head and persists from anywhere from half a day to three.
 They are accompanied by a series of pre-symptoms, or ‘warning signs’, which could include nausea and vomiting, flashes of light, agitation and a stiff neck.
-Like many illnesses, it composes of a genetic predisposition set off with an environmental trigger.
+Like many illnesses, it composes of a genetic predisposition set off with an environmental trigger

-Three-quarters of the patients who experience migraines have some sort of family history for the disease.
+Three-quarters of the patients who experience migraine have some sort of family history for the disease.
 But more often than not, it requires a trigger to set it off, which varies from person to person.
 Common triggers include bright flashes of light, prolonged exposure to sunlight, excessive alcohol, dehydration, obnoxious odors and lack of sleep.
 Improper posture also has a role to play.

 Apple Cider Vinegar

 Apple cider vinegar is an age-old treatment for migraines.
 If you suffer from migraines often, it is recommended to mix 1 tablespoon of apple cider vinegar in a glass of water with 1 tablespoon of honey and dink it daily.
 It’s been proven to not only treat, but also prevent these debilitating headaches.
 It might be a good idea to wean yourself onto this if you’re not used to the taste of apple cider vinegar.
 Start with a teaspoon, but move your way up to a tablespoon.
 During acute attacks, you can even go for two or three tablespoons, because it’s that effective.